 VII.
 Popular Variations on Sausage Sheet Pan Dinners

-- Italian Sausage with Peppers and Onions: A classic combination that allows the sweet and smoky flavors of the sausage to shine alongside colorful bell peppers and onions.
+- Italian Sausage with Peppers and Onions: This combo never fails, the sweet n smoky sausage blends with colorful peppers and onions for big flavor.

 VIII.
 Storage and Reheating Tips